alex-gutev/live_cells/README.md

 ### Mutable Cells

-So far the value of a cell cannot be changed after it is created.
-A `MutableCell` is a `ValueCell` of which the `value` property can be set as well as read.
+A `MutableCell` is a `ValueCell`of which the `value` property can be set as well as read.
 When the value of the cell is set, all widgets that depend on the value of the cell, created using `toWidget`, are rebuilt with the new value.

 ```dart
 import 'package:live_cells/live_cells.dart';